 Three of CDI's principal executive officers, Gerald G. Reuhl, Owen Kratz and S. James Nelson, Jr., have entered into two-year employment agreements with the Company each of which expire on April 30, 1999.
 A fourth principal executive officer, Louis L. Tapscott, has entered into a five-year employment agreement with the Company that expires on April 30, 2002.
-These agreements provide, among other things, that until the later of April 30, 2002 or the first or second anniversary of the date of termination of the executive's employment with CDI (depending on the event of termination), the executive shall not, directly or indirectly either for himself or any other individual or entity, participate in any business which engages or which proposes to engage in the business of providing diving services in the Gulf of Mexico or any other business actively engaged in by CDI on the date of termination of employment, so long as the Company continues to make payments to such executive, including his base salary and insurance benefits received by senior executives of CDI.
+These agreements provide, among other things, that until the later of April 30, 2002 or the first or second other things, that until the later of April 30, 2002 of the first of second anniversary of the date of termination of the executive's employment with CDI (depending on the event of termination), the executive shall not, directly or indirectly either for himself or any other individual or entity, participate in any business which engages or which proposes to engage in the business of providing diving convices in the Culf of Maxico or any other husiness actively. providing diving services in the Gulf of Mexico or any other business actively engaged in by CDI on the date of termination of employment, so long as the Company continues to make payments to such executive, including his base salary and insurance benefits received by senior executives of CDI.
 In connection with the Coflexip transaction, CDI also entered into employment agreements with eight of the Company's other senior officers substantially similar to the above agreements.